cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/isolation-policies.md

 Prohibits users from performing keyboard input into the remote web page.

 {{<Aside type="note">}}
 Mouse input remains available (to allow users to navigate a website by following hyperlinks and scrolling).
-This does not prevent user input into third party virtual keyboards within a remote webpage.
+This does not prevent user input into third-party virtual keyboards within a remote web page.
 {{</Aside>}}

 ### Disable upload